 February 26 - Dr. Allan Lichtman received his PhD from Harvard University in 1973 with a specialty in modern American History and Quantitative Methods.
 He is a tenured professor at The American University, and has published seven books and several hundred popular and scholarly articles.
 He has lectured in the US and internationally, provided commentary for major US and foreign networks and has served as an expert witness in more than 75 civil and voting rights cases.
-His books include and most recently FDR and the Jews.
+His books include White Protestant Nation, The Keys to the White House, and most recently FDR and the Jews.
 His prediction system has correctly predicted the outcomes of all US presidential elections since 1984!

 Book signing event (Cash or check only)